fjvallarino/monomer/tasks.md

   - Avoid findNextFocus on unfocusable children (listView items)
     - Does this make sense?
 Check with a composite listView item
     - Focus event may need to be handled to update highlighted item
+  - Remember use case for containerStyleOnMerge (scroll size, but can't replicate)
+    - Using it makes everything painfully slow
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme